National Defense Mobilization Law

-National Mobilization Law (中华人民共和国国防动员法) was legislated in the National People's Congress (NPC) of the People's Republic of China on 26 February 2010.
+National Defense Mobilization Law (中华人民共和国国防动员法) was legislated in the National People's Congress (NPC) of the People's Republic of China on 26 February 2010.

 The law gives the NPC Standing Committee the power to put the national economy and civilians in China, including foreign assets, in war-time footing if "state sovereignty, unification, territorial integrity or security is threatened."
 The law went into effect on 1 July 2010.

+Revision

+2026 Revision

+On August 28, 2026, the 24th session of the Standing Committee of the 14th National People's Congress adopted the decision to revise the National Defense Mobilization Law of the People's Republic of China.
+President Xi signed Presidential Order No. 83 promulgating the revision, which took effect on October 1, 2026.

+In this revision, Chapter III has been changed to: National Defense Mobilization Planning, Implementation Plans, and Potential Statistical Surveys; Chapter V has been changed to: Reserve of Reserve Personnel and Call-up; and Chapter X has been changed to: Requisition, Expropriation, and Compensation of Civilian Resources.

+According to RFI, DPP legislator Wang Ting-yu said that China is also using the legislative amendments to send a political signal and exert pressure along the First Island Chain.
+Taiwan is precisely on the “front line” facing this pressure and is also the region bearing the brunt of it.